 Pheiffer and Max were rescued by the Michigan Anti-Cruelty Society and also taken to the Detroit Zoological Park on September 24, 1997.
 Detroit Zoo sent the three cubs to PAWS in December of that year.

-Max, the most fragile of the three, died nearly 10 years ago.
-Pfeiffer died on August 27, 2014.
+Max, the most fragile of the three, died nearly 11 years ago.
+Pfeiffer died from cancer on August 27, 2014.
 She was 17 years old.
 Denny continued to live at our Galt, California, sanctuary until his death on Oct.
-19, 2014.
+19, 2014, also from cancer.

 Sheba was born at a breeding facility in 1993, where she and her brother were sold as pets to a man who kept them in his house in Detroit.
 When the male lion became too difficult for his owner to handle, he was euthanized.
 Sheba eventually became more difficult to handle and her owner decided to surrendered her to the Michigan Humane Society.
 The Humane Society contacted us and we agreed to take her.

-Sheba lived at our Galt sanctuary for 15 years before being moved to her new habitat at ARK 2000 where she became next-door-neighbor to Camba and the other rescued Bolivian circus lions.
+Sheba lived at our Galt sanctuary for 15 years before being moved to her new habitat at ARK 2000 where she became next-door-neighbor to Camba and the other rescued Bolivian circus lions (above).

 Sheba's first steps into her spacious new habitat at ARK 2000 was an emotional experience for PAWS' directors Pat Derby and Ed Stewart.
 They had long dreamed of a large habitat and companions for this gentle, sweet lion.